Fresh clashes at Azerbaijan-Armenia border after brief respite

 Border clashes between arch-foes Azerbaijan and Armenia have resumed after a brief de-escalation in fighting.

+The Azeri defence ministry said one of its soldiers died, while Armenia’s defence ministry said a civilian was wounded in Chinari village from an Azeri drone strike.

-Azerbaijan's Defence Ministry said early on Thursday clashes were ongoing near the border after "Armenians shelled Azerbaijani villages with large-calibre weapons" and Armenia's defence ministry said Azerbaijani forces were "shelling Armenian villages with mortars and howitzers".
+Azerbaijan said early on Thursday clashes were ongoing near the border after "Armenians shelled Azerbaijani villages with large-calibre weapons" and Armenia's defence ministry said Azerbaijani forces were "shelling Armenian villages with mortars and howitzers."

 Defence officials a day earlier said fighting had subsided in the Tavush region after several days of deadly clashes.